samu545/LoadBalancer/README.md

 #### Not clear on pointer no: 8 (Cluster Capacity Limit) :-
 This sounds to me like a RateLimiter and Circuit breaker.
 This step that is not completely clear.
 Imagine there are 10 providers and every provider handles 10 requests, so the cluster has the capacity to handle 100 requests.
 So, if the 101 request comes in, what are the consequences, so an error be thrown or should it be in queue to handle later?

-In this areas, things coming to mind are
+In this areas, things coming to mind are,

 1. what is response classification ?
 2. Do we employ Retries ?
     - retry budget